aidkim6/diet-app/README.md

-# diet-app
+#  Health Tracker

-Frontend beginner project – Diet Tracker
-This is a simple diet management app built by **aidkim6**.
+A simple health management web app built with HTML, CSS, and JavaScript.

-### Features
+##  Features

 - Add meals with name and calories
-- See total calories for the day
+- View total daily calories
 - Delete meals
-- View meals on a calendar
+- Monthly calendar with highlighted dates
+- Navigate between months
+- BMI calculator

-### Technologies
+##  Technologies Used

-HTML, CSS, JavaScript (Frontend only)
+- HTML
+- CSS
+- JavaScript
+- localStorage (for data persistence)

+##  Project Description

+This project was created as a frontend practice project.
+It focuses on DOM manipulation, data management, and UI structuring without using any frameworks.

+---
+Developed by **aidkim6**